laohur/bytepiece/README_en.md

 All source code of BytePiece is actually in a single file, including `Trainer` and `Tokenizer` two classes, corresponding to training and tokenization respectively.

+The pipeline script file is example.py, which includes training the model, using it directly, calling SentencePiece, and calling HuggingFace/Tokenizers.
+If it is for export calling, after exporting the corresponding model, load and call the exported model according to the usage of SentencePiece and HuggingFace/Tokenizers, without the need to install BytePiece.

 ### Training

 To train Tokenizer, you just need to import the `Trainer` class: